manisha-kp/data_mining/README.md

     Among these, **Linear SVM and BERT achieved the highest accuracy of 81%**.

+    The detailed code for deep learning can be found in DL folder, for Machine Learning approaches see ML folder.

 4.  **Evaluation Metrics**\
     Model performance is assessed using the **classification report**, which includes: